Studio Hardware & Setup

 Room-Simulation

-Yardstick 2496
+Quantec Yardstick 2496

-Particularly in productions with acoustic instruments and no effects, Quantec's processors have been a household name for over 30 years, teaching us to distinguish between modulated reverberation ( Reverb) and phase-neutral room simulation!
-Still, after years of constant use, it's always fascinating - a device that you can't hear, but you can clearly perceive.
-Also positively striking is how effortlessly percussive sounds can be transformed into new spaces - with "normal" Reverbs this is a devastating undertaking!
+I chose the Yardstick because in audio production, modulated early reflections (in “standard” FX reverbs) can significantly compromise transparency.
+Additionally, the unit is only a few inches deep, and I already possessed the ideal converters to optimize the Yardstick’s sound with my MH Audio interfaces.
+Especially in productions with acoustic instruments without effects, Quantec processors have been a big name for over 30 years and teach us to distinguish between modulated reverb and phase-neutral room simulation!
+Even after years of daily use, it's still fascinating—a device you can't hear but can clearly perceive.
+Another positive feature is how easily percussive sounds can be transformed into new spaces – with “normal” reverbs, this is a destructive undertaking.

-No other device or PlugIn will do these rooms.
-Amazing.
-The Quantec's room simulation always is an impressive work of art!
+The Quantec's room simulation is always an impressive work of art!

-For me the Yardstick has become an indispensable tool.
+For me, the Yardstick has become irreplaceable.

 PlugIns